snorkleboy/fab/readmes/readme.md

 const IsArtem = ({answer = "who knows"})=> <h1>is this artem? - {answer}</h1>

-two more quick notes
+2 quick note
 ```
-* mapping thing
+* mapping through components
+- you can put an array of components inside of jsx like so: <..>{arrayOfComponents}</> .
+You often see something like names.map(name=><h1 key={name}>{name}</h1>), where map returns an array of components based on something else.
 - need keys unique to the content of the element.
 Do not use the interator position, as this is unque to the array position which is likely to change for the same content.
+If you have an array of components displaying names, each name should recieve the same key regardless of what other components are rendered from the array.
-- this is a side affect of reacts magic rendering system.
+- - this is a side affect of reacts magic rendering system.
 It creates its own light weight version of the dom using component and key names to determine which actual HTMLDomElements need to be re rendered. if the components and the keys stay the same it will not rerender.
 If the keys get duplicated or improperly switched you may see odd results.
 ```
 const NameCheckerB = ({componentArray, valueArray})=>{
     return(